nico-aero/Detox/docs/Guide.Migration.md

 **Breaking:**

-- **iOS.** Detox now requires iOS 13.0 and above iOS simulator runtimers, and iOS 12.x and below are no longer supported.
+- **iOS.** Detox now requires iOS 13.0 and above iOS simulator runtimes, and iOS 12.x and below are no longer supported.
 This does not require that you drop support for iOS 12.x in your apps, just that tests will no longer work on iOS 12 and below.
 Please make sure your tests are running on iOS 13 or above
 - **JS.** :warning: Detox no longer launches the app automatically (even if asked to do so in configuration) — you have to launch your app explicitly:

 ```diff